OpenBB-finance/OpenBB/README.md

 ### Local Install - Anaconda and Python

 This installation type supports both Windows and Unix systems (Linux + MacOS).
-However, on Windows it can become messy so it is to use Windows Subsystem Linux (WSL) on this operating system.
+However, on Windows it can become messy so it is easier to use Windows Subsystem Linux (WSL) on this operating system.
 WSL emulates a Linux machine inside your Windows system.

 If you are using macOS or other Linux operating systems you can jump the next section <a href="#installing-the-terminal">Installing the terminal</a>.